 Elder law is an umbrella term for a number of different legal areas related to the elderly.
-It includes things such as estate planning, long term care, retirement, health care, guardianship, wills, trusts, and probate.
+It includes things such as estate planning, long term care, retirement, health care, guardianship, Colorado gift tax, wills, trusts, and probate.
 An attorney specializing in elder law in Colorado helps people create trusts, write out their wills, create power of attorney documents, explain how the law applies to things such as nursing homes and grandchild visitation rights, and more.
-Let’s take a closer look at some of these areas and what an elder law attorney may be able to do for you.
+Let’s take a closer look at some of the elder law basics and what an elder law attorney may be able to do for you.

 What is Elder Law?

 Before looking at what an elder law attorney does, it may be helpful to know where an elderly person’s legal rights are defined.
 The Older Americans Act was passed in 1965 by President Johnson.
 It was the first time the federal government has outlined the legal protections for older adults or created new services aimed specifically at seniors.
 The Act created the Administration on Aging to oversee these services and ensure elderly Americans had the help they needed to remain healthy and independent.

 Shortly thereafter, states and local governments began creating their own version of the Act.
 As more and more seniors began learning about their rights, they started turning to lawyers for assistance in specific areas.
 In 1978, the American Bar Association created the Commission on Law and Aging to begin looking at ways the law could protect seniors in terms of their quality of care and of life.
 Today, elder law courses are routinely offered at law schools and many attorneys have chosen to focus on this area of the law.